Governor Of Virginia Wants To Decriminalize Simple Cannabis Possession

 Instead, Gov. Northam called for treating simple marijuana possession as a civil infraction with a $50 fine.
 The governor cited racial disparities in marijuana arrests and convictions as another significant reason for pursuing decriminalization and expungement.
 “We need to take an honest look at our criminal justice system to make sure we’re treating people fairly and using taxpayer dollars wisely,” Northam said.

 Northam’s announcements, the first he has publicly made in front of the General Assembly, may signal a shift toward marijuana reform in the legislature.
 Indeed, Democrats now hold a majority in both chambers of the Virginia General Assembly, and lawmakers like Del.
-Steve Heretick (D-Hampton) have brought cannabis back into the conversation in big way.
+Steve Heretick (D-Hampton) have brought cannabis back into the conversation in a big way.

 But the Democratic state government trifecta will still have to overcome staunch opposition from across the aisle.
 Virginia Republicans have so far managed to stymie any and all efforts to pass even minor decriminalization measures.
 2020’s first legislative session, however, may be the moment Democrats are finally able to punch through.